openearth/sealevel/notebooks/analysis/gtsm/README.md

   - Regions in inlets have not been validated

 - The reanalysis amplitude is lower than expected from equilibrium tide (about a factor 2 lower).
-Research into the cause for this is pending. (love numbers)
+Research into the cause of this is pending (love numbers, self attraction can be considered).

 - The phase of the nodal tide is not yet validated.